garanet/MongoDB-bkp-script/README.md

 # MongoDB-bkp-script
-MongoDB Full Backup Bash Script
+MongoDB Database Backup Bash Script

 This simple script in BASH for Linux creates a Database Dump in MongoDB on a file that can be used later.